top of page

 Academic Credentials

-• Doctor of Musical Arts (D.M.A.) – Mason Gross School of the Arts, Rutgers University, NJ
+Doctor of Musical Arts — Mason Gross School of the Arts, Rutgers University (full scholarship)

-• Artist Diploma – Yale School of Music, CT
+Artist Diploma — Yale School of Music (full scholarship)

-• Postgraduate Certificate & Master of Arts – University of Music and Performing Arts, Vienna, Austria
+Postgraduate Certificate & Master of Arts — University of Music and Performing Arts Vienna (mdw) (full scholarship)

-• Bachelor of Music – University of Music and Performing Arts, Vienna, Austria (admitted at age 15, youngest student in program history)
+Bachelor of Music — University of Music and Performing Arts Vienna (admitted at age 15) (full scholarship)

-• Pre-College Violin Program – Music and Arts University of the City of Vienna, Austria
+Pre-College — Music and Arts University of the City of Vienna (full scholarship)

 Professional Affiliations